Canna Agriculture Group: Farming varieties

 There are some named agricultural varieties, and published comparative studies have involved:

 Many more traditional varieties exist worldwide, they have all involved human selection and so are classified as agricultural cultivars.
 Folk lore states that Canna edulis Ker-Gawl. is the variety grown for food in South America, but there is no scientific evidence to substantiate the name as a separate species.
 It is probable that this is simply a synonym of C. discolor, which is grown for agricultural purposes throughout South America and Asia.

-In the Andes, the rhizome can be harvested within 6 months from planting out and the yields range from 13 - 85 tonnes per hectare, with 22 - 50 tonnes being average, though larger yields are obtained after 8 – 10 months.
-In Queensland, Australia they are able to obtain a yield of 5-10 tons of C. 'Queensland Arrowroot' tubers per acre.
+In the Andes, the rhizome can be harvested within 6 months from planting out and the yields ranges 13–85 tonnes per hectare, with 22–50 tonnes being average, though larger yields are obtained after 8–10 months.
+In Queensland, Australia, they are able to obtain a yield of 5–10 tons of C. 'Queensland Arrowroot' tubers per acre.

 Most cultivated forms do not produce fertile seed.
 There are also sterile triploid forms, these contain a significantly higher proportion of starch, though their cropping potential is not known.